-- Preston’s NW Industrial Park Please contact the EDA for site selection: Industrial Park plat
+- Preston’s NW Industrial Park – Please contact the EDA for site selection as there are limited sites available.
+Industrial Park plat

-The median property value in Preston, MN is $109,500, and the home ownership rate is 71.8%.
-Most people in Preston, MN commute by Drove Alone, and the average commute time is 24.2 minutes.
+The median property value in Preston, MN is $185,507, and the home ownership rate is 71.8%.
+Most people in Preston, MN commute by driving alone, and the average commute time is 24.2 minutes.
 The average car ownership in Preston, MN is 2 cars per household.
-City Lines provides transportation to and from Rochester to work at Mayo Clinic, this is a very popular mode of transportation.

-The largest universities near Preston, MN are Winona State University, with 2,134 graduates, Saint Mary’s University of Minnesota, with 1,788 graduates, and Minnesota State College-Southeast Technical, with 544 graduates.
+The largest universities near Preston, MN are Winona State University, University of Minnesota-Rochester, and Saint Mary’s University of Minnesota.
+Technical colleges include Rochester Community and Technical College, Riverland Community College in Austin, MN and in Winona, MN, Minnesota State College-Southeast Technical